betoharres/sos-covid-19-rails-api/README-en.md

 ## Mission

-Assist at tracing where `Sars-CoV-2` could be by connecting people to doctors.
+Assist at tracing where `Sars-CoV-2` could be by connecting people with the healthcare.

 ## Why?

 The biggest challenge to contain the spread of the virus is to know where it currently is.
-That could be done through testing, but I've seen most countries struggling to supply such important thing.
+That could be done through testing, but I've seen that most countries struggling to supply such important thing.
-Current official numbers reflects a situation of days or even weeks ago, many lives could be saved if we know at least where the most commom symptoms is showing right now, or by having those people guided by professionals to get treated or tested.
+Current official numbers reflects a situation of days or even weeks ago, many lives could be saved if we'd know at least where the most commom symptoms is showing right now, or by having those people guided by professionals to get treated or tested.